 Students who work on construction sites or in workshops may be required by employers to wear safety equipment e.g. steel capped boots (approx. \$80.00), long pants (approx. \$40.00).
 Parents will be notified of any additional costs on the Parent Information sheet sent out prior to placement.
 The cost of such items is to be met by parents.
 Students who work on construction sites will also be required to complete Safety and Awareness Training (White Card) which will cost approximately \$100.
 This training is a requirement for anyone who works on a construction site and will therefore be used by students post school.
+Other qualifications or stipulations will be discussed on a case by case basis depending on the nature of the workplace.

-Students who participate in this program have three free periods throughout their 2024 timetable.
+Students who participate in this program have three free periods throughout their timetable.